KhanatayevB/Project-Repository/README.md

 USGS Database - https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81
 Notebooks provided by David
+Utah Department of Health Website - https://epht.health.utah.gov/epht-view/query/selection/hddb/HDDBSelection.html

 ## Flow of Analysis

 Start with downloading the Combined wildland fire datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons) data, specifically the GeoJSON Files.zip and then the combined dataset.
 Here is a link: https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81
 Then You can use that data to run my notebook.

+There are two excel spreadsheets that are provided CountED_COPD and CountED_Heat.
+These are the data that are downloaded from the Utah Department of health website.

 ## Given Files